luisgoncalves/xades4j/src/main/schema/readme.txt

 The default marshal and unmarshal processes use JAXB classes generated from the XAdES schema using the XJC compiler:

-	* xjc XAdESv141.xsd -b bindings.xjb
+	* xjc -episode sun-jaxb.episode XAdESv141.xsd -b bindings.xjb

 The schema for UnsignedSignatureProperties was adapted to better fit to JAXB: